Our Team

-The mission of the Center on the Developing Child is to drive science-based innovation that achieves breakthrough outcomes for children facing adversity.
+The mission of the Center on the Developing Child is to leverage the power of science in pursuit of better, more equitable outcomes for young children facing adversity.

 We believe that advances in science provide a powerful source of new ideas focused on the early years of life.
 Founded in 2006, the Center catalyzes local, national, and international innovation in policy and practice focused on children and families.
 We design, test, and implement these ideas in collaboration with a broad network of research, practice, policy, community, and philanthropic leaders.
 Together, we seek transformational impacts on lifelong learning, behavior, and both physical and mental health.